-The recent announcement that Walgreens, America’s largest drugstore chain, is merging with number-three Rite Aid made headlines across the country.
+With Walgreens, America’s largest drugstore chain, buying 1,900 Rite Aid stores, both chains made headlines across the country.
 This megadeal follows, by just a few months, number-two drug chain CVS’s purchase of Target’s pharmacy business.
 These mergers and acquisitions are part of a larger trend that’s transforming the drugstore into a full-service medical provider, where you can see a doctor or nurse…get injections, such as a flu shot…and fill a prescription—all in one visit.
 There’s no question that these mergers help the owners or shareholders of these companies.
 But what about you?
 Here’s how you can benefit…

 • Lower prices…usually.
 Drugstore chains, such as Walgreens, CVS and Rite Aid, have tremendous buying power and can negotiate lower prices from drug manufacturers and pass them along to you.
 This generally includes pharmacies at big discount stores, such as Costco, Walmart and Kmart, too.
 And if you have drug insurance, you can be sure that your insurer has already negotiated the costs of your drugs and will generally get the best prices from the major drugstore chains or a big discount-store pharmacy.
 So you will likely save money at the larger chain or discount-store pharmacy, which means your out-of-pocket dollar will go further.
 Remember, however, to always compare prices among the chains and discount-store pharmacies.